-A DNT24 remote can directly input and output data bytes and data strings on its serial port.
+A DNT90 remote can directly input and output data bytes and data strings on its serial port.
 This is referred to as transparent serial port operation.
-In a point-to-point system or in multi-point systems when broadcast addressing is used, the base can also be configured for transparent serial port operation.
+In a point-to-point system, the base can also be configured for transparent serial port operation.

-In all other cases, serial data will be protocol formatted:
+In all other cases, serial data must be protocol formatted: